nodegui/qode/README.md

 ## Usage

 The prebuilt binaries can be found in the Releases page, modules installed by `npm` can be used directly in qode.

-To package your Node.js project with qode, you should use [yackage][yackage].
+Qode can also be installed via npm.

 Note that it is strong recommended to install the official Node.js with the same version of qode, otherwise native modules installed by `npm` may not work